SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-client-chrome-control-in-sharepoint-add-ins.md

 # Use the client chrome control in SharePoint Add-ins
-Learn how to use the chrome control in add-ins in SharePoint 2013.
+Learn how to use the chrome control in add-ins in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

-The chrome control in SharePoint 2013 enables you to use the header styling of a specific SharePoint site in your add-in without needing to register a server library or use a specific technology or tool.
+The chrome control in SharePoint enables you to use the header styling of a specific SharePoint site in your add-in without needing to register a server library or use a specific technology or tool.
 To use this functionality, you must register a SharePoint JavaScript library through a standard <script> tag.
 You can provide a placeholder by using an HTML **div** element and further customize the control by using the available options.
 The control inherits its appearance from the specified SharePoint website.

 ## Prerequisites for using the examples in this article